brucefan1983/Molecular-Dynamics-Simulation/README.md

 # Molecular-Dynamics-Simulation
-Sample codes for my book on molecular daynsmics simulation
+Sample codes for my book on molecular dynamics simulation